Mirxa27/MirxaAgent/CONTRIBUTING.md

 ## How to Contribute

-1. Fork the repository to your own GitHub account. (not needed if you are CUGA team)
+1. Fork the repository to your own GitHub account. (not needed if you are MirxaAgent team)
 2. Create a feature branch from `main` in your fork: `git checkout -b feature/<short-topic>` (see Branch Naming Convention below).
 3. Keep PRs small and focused (prefer < ~300 changed lines and limited file count).
 4. Follow Conventional Commits for all commits and PR titles.